Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

+Wu \cite{Wu06} proved that when $e_0<-2$, any tight contact structure on $Y=Y(e_0;r_1,r_2,r_3)$ arises from Legendrian surgery on a suitable Legendrian realization of the surgery diagram in Figure~\ref{fig:plumbing}.
+Here the surgery coefficients $-a^i_j$ are determined by the continued fraction expansion where $a_j^i\geq 2$.

-By appropriate realization, we mean that one takes a Legendrian realization of the unknot in the diagram with surgery coefficient $-a_j^i$ so that its Thurston-Bennequin invariant is $1-a^i_j$.
-In particular, that Legendrian unknot can be obtained from the maximal Thurston-Bennequin Legendrian unknot by stabilizing $|a^i_j|-2$ times.
-Similarly, the unknot with surgery coefficient $e_0$ can be Legendrian realized appropriately.
-By the work of Ghiggini \cite{Ghiggini08} (see also \cite{Tosun20}) the same is true if $e_0=-2$ and $Y$ is an $L$-space.
+By a {\em suitable Legendrian realization} we mean the following: each unknot in the surgery diagram with coefficient $-a_j^i$ is realized as a Legendrian unknot with Thurston-Bennequin invariant $1-a^i_j$.
+In particular, such a Legendrian unknot can be obtained from the maximal Thurston–Bennequin unknot by stabilizing $a^i_j-2$ times.
+The central unknot with surgery coefficient $e_0$ can also be realized in this manner.
+Furthermore, Ghiggini \cite{Ghiggini08} (see also \cite{Tosun20}) showed that the same construction applies when $e_0=-2$, provided that $Y$ is an $L$-space.

-We call each of the chains of unknots linked to the $e_0$ framed unknot a \dfn{leg} of the surgery diagram in Figure~\ref{fig:plumbing}.
-Given an appropriate Legendrian realization of the surgery diagram, we say a leg is \dfn{consistent} if all the stabilizations of the unknots in that leg have the same sign, otherwise we call the leg \dfn{inconsistent}.
-We say that the whole diagram is consistent if all the stabilizations of all the Legendrian unknots in the diagram have the same sign.
-We say that the diagram is \dfn{mostly consistent} if all the legs are consistent, but the overall diagram is not.
-The \dfn{canonical contact structure} $\xi_{can}$ on $Y$ is the one obtained by Legendrian surgery on a consistent diagram.
+\begin{definition} Consider the surgery diagram in Figure~\ref{fig:plumbing} for $Y = Y(e_0; r_1,r_2,r_3)$. \begin{itemize} \item Each chain of unknots linked to the central $e_0$--framed unknot is called a \emph{leg} of the diagram. \item Given a Legendrian realization of the surgery diagram, we say that a leg is \emph{consistent} if all stabilizations of the unknots in that leg have the same sign; otherwise, the leg is \emph{inconsistent}. \item The surgery diagram itself is called \emph{consistent} if all stabilizations of all Legendrian unknots in the diagram have the same sign. \item The diagram is called \emph{mostly consistent} if each leg is consistent, but the diagram as a whole is not. \item A \emph{consistent} (resp. \emph{mostly consistent}) contact structure on $Y$ is the one obtained by Legendrian surgery on a consistent (resp. mostly consistent) diagram. \end{itemize} \end{definition}